West Baton Rouge Parish, Louisiana: Post-Civil War period

 The American Civil War devastated the sugar industry that had flourished in the southern part of Louisiana, including West Baton Rouge Parish, prior to the war.
 The control of the Mississippi River by the Union prevented the sugar crop from going to market, Horses and mules were seized by the Union forces, and crops were left unharvested in the fields, so the sugar industry was bankrupt at the end of the Civil War.
-Many sugar plantations ware taken over by northern interests.
+Many sugar plantations were taken over by northern interests.
 West Baton Rouge Parish was no exception.
 The conveyance records on file with the Clerk-of-Court of West Baton Rouge Parish show that many plantation properties were sold at sheriff's sale to satisfy debts in the years immediately after the end of the Civil War.

 The Baton Rouge, Grosse Tete, and Opelousas Railroad resumed operation after the end of hostilities, but found the economy adverse, because of the devastation in agriculture.
 Moreover, its sixty-nine slaves had been emancipated and had to be replaced with hired labor.
 Furthermore, the "Great Crevasse", which occurred in the north end of West Baton Rouge Parish in 1867, caused flooding that greatly damaged the track in a low section about six miles west of the Mississippi River.
 The now unprofitable rail company eventually ceased operations in 1883.
 The assets of the railroad were acquired by the Louisiana Central Railroad and operated until 1902.

 The Texas and Pacific Railway was chartered by the United States Congress in 1871 to build a southern transcontinental railroad.
 The route started in Westwego (on the west bank of the Mississippi near New Orleans) and ran northwestward on the west bank of the Mississippi and on to Alexandria, Shreveport, thence westward to Fort Worth, and El Paso where it joined the Southern Pacific Railroad.
 The route passes through the southwestern part of West Baton Rouge Parish.
 A junction was established in the southern part of the parish from which a spur line ran twelve miles northward to the west bank of the Mississippi river across from Baton Rouge at a location which was already called "Port Allen".
 The junction was called "Baton Rouge Junction".
 The town of Addis grew up around Baton Rouge Junction.
 The Texas and Pacific acquired additional right-of-way in 1899 to extend the spur from Port Allen to New Roads, Louisiana and beyond to Alexandria, Louisiana.